blockchain-group/DIRECTGO/README.md

 ---

 Any DIRECT-type algorithmic implementation for constrained global optimization problems can be used, following the same principle presented earlier.
-For constrained problems, implemented algorithms extract additional information from the functions, such as: the number of inequality constraints; the number of equality constraints; and the constraint functions.
+For constrained problems, implemented algorithms extract additional information from the functions, such as the number of inequality constraints, equality constraints, and constraint functions.
 Let us take the **G06** problem as an example, which is defined in the following way:

 ```matlab
 function y = G06(x)